By Vlad Cuc, specialist in company formation matters in Singapore

 Those above are the main taxes imposed in Singapore, however the Inland Revenue Authority (IRAS) also levies what are called withholding taxes.
 In other countries withholding taxes are known as taxes made on certain payments to non-residents, or even deductions at source.

-Our Singapore company formation experts can offer more information on the taxation system applicable in the city-state.
+Our experts in opening companies in Singapore can offer more information on the taxation system applicable in the city-state.

 In order to be applied, the withholding taxes in Singapore must first be determined.
 As mentioned above, an withholding tax is related to a payment made to foreign companies by local ones.
 The types of payments attracting a withholding tax in Singapore are: